Cyfrin/foundry-full-course-cu/chronological-updates.md

 # Lesson 6

 1. `forge test -m` has [been replaced](https://github.com/foundry-rs/foundry/blob/98a1862d7e9f6ee53ef7371c683b10f2322ffa23/CHANGELOG.md?plain=1#L30) by `forge test --mt`
-2. If you have trouble installing anvil, you can install it with this command:
+2. If you have trouble installing an anvil, you can install it with this command:

 ```
 # install Anvil